ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

-We treat compatibility as a multidimensional property.
-For an ECM $e$, let its contract be $\ecmcontract(e) = (\mathit{Sig},\mathit{Beh},\mathit{Res},\mathit{Perm},\mathit{Rec},\mathit{Ver})$ as defined in Section~\ref{sec:contract}.
+as defined in Section~\ref{sec:contract}.
 Given a target runtime $R$, policy environment $P$, and optional dependent set $D$, the framework checks each of the six contract dimensions for consistency: signature schemas and frame alignment, behavioral pre/postcondition satisfaction, resource availability, permission authorization, recovery protocol compatibility, and version constraint satisfaction.
 Table~\ref{tab:compat_ops} summarizes which dimensions are checked for each operation.

-\subsection{Installation Compatibility}
+\subsubsection{Installation Compatibility}

+This is the leftmost lifecycle gate in Figure~\ref{fig:compat_overview}: the runtime decides whether $e$ may be admitted to the registry at all.
 An ECM $e$ is installation-compatible with runtime $R$ under policy $P$ if and only if: \begin{enumerate}[leftmargin=*] \item All declared dependencies in $\mathit{Ver}_e$ are satisfiable in $R$. \item All required sensors, actuators, compute, and timing in $\mathit{Res}_e$ are supportable by $R$. \item All requested permissions in $\mathit{Perm}_e$ are allowed by $P$. \item Required contract fields are present (contract-completeness). \item No exclusive resource lock conflict exists with already-admitted modules. \end{enumerate} Formally:

 This differs from ordinary software installation: admission depends on whether the target embodiment supports the module's operational assumptions, and installation has governance significance.